explosion/spaCy/website/docs/api/entityruler.md

 This component assigns predictions basically the same way as the [`EntityRecognizer`](/api/entityrecognizer).

-Predictions will be saved to `Doc.ents` as a tuple.
-Each label will also be reflected to each underlying token, where it is saved in the `Token.ent_type` and `Token.ent_iob` fields.
+Predictions can be accessed under `Doc.ents` as a tuple.
+Each label will also be reflected in each underlying token, where it is saved in the `Token.ent_type` and `Token.ent_iob` fields.
 Note that by definition each token can only have one label.